MohammedTanzil1323/Predictive-Maintainance-For-TurboFan-Engine/README.md

 These metrics indicate that the model performs well, with a high R-squared value suggesting good predictive power.

 ### Visualizations
-(Note: The following graphs should be generated and included in your GitHub repository)

 1. **Feature Importance Plot**: A bar chart showing the importance of each sensor and operational setting in predicting RUL.
 2. **Actual vs Predicted RUL Scatter Plot**: Comparing the model's predictions against actual RUL values.